Tags: baking, Brown Butter, chocolate chips, Pecans, raspberries, Recipe, streusel, Streusel Cake

 They sat down at a table across from one another Russian roulette style.
 Scott was so confident, he insisted some money be put down – $20 bucks, to be exact.
 They each placed a 20 on the table, then lifted their beers, – 1-2-3, GO!
 Within 30 seconds Dreamboat slammed his bottle down.
 Scott was still guzzling.
 Animal House in full motion.

 Dreamboat grabbed the two 20′s, stood up, shook Scott’s hand, said goodnight to everyone, grabbed my hand and off we went.
 No smile..no bragging..no fanfare.
 I melted as we walked out the door, momentarily glancing back to see the guys picking up his bottle, studying it, turning it over and over in their hands.
 They were looking for any tiny flaw, even a drop of beer, so they could cry foul.

 It’s amazing what can impress the hell out of you when you’re a teenager.
 I was not only madly in love with Dreamboat, I also thought he was the coolest guy on earth.

-Obviously, Gary would be driving me home.
-He had to make a phone call first, so I plopped down on a reclining chair in front of the TV in Scott’s den.
-Gary pulled up a folding chair next to the recliner..at a 90 degree angle to me…facing my right arm, which I had up on the armrest.
+Now that they were gone, Gary would be driving me home alone.
+He had to make a phone call first, so I plopped down on a reclining chair set in front of the TV in Scott’s den.
+Gary pulled up a folding chair next to the recliner..at a 90 degree angle to me, facing my right arm, which I had up on the armrest.
 He’s still talking on the phone..so this struck me as kind of an odd move.
 He kept inching closer and closer, sort of leaning down towards me.